TimeZynk/registry-utils/README.md

 **Important**: In most cases, you should get the title directly from `refData.get('title')` rather than calling `composeTitle` manually.
 The `dataBuilderFactory` automatically applies title composition when building refData, so React components and other consumers should simply use the pre-computed title from the refData object.

+### Behavior When Field-Based Composition Fails

+When field-based composition is configured but fails (e.g., all fields are empty or result in separator-only strings):

+- **Returns empty string `''`** instead of falling back to path-based composition
+- **No fallback to original title** - the empty string is used as-is
+- **Maintains original utility behavior** where field-based composition takes precedence

+This ensures that when you configure specific fields for title composition, the system respects your configuration and doesn't unexpectedly fall back to path-based or original titles.

 ## Integration with Redux Store

 For applications using Redux, you can create a connected data builder: